 Why is your snake plant drooping?
 The most common reasons are overwatering, inadequate soil drainage, lack of heat, pests or disease, poor lighting or from being rootbound.
 Identifying and fixing the underlying problem will allow your plant to recover.

 Read on and you’ll become an expert in creating the perfect conditions for your snake plant to reverse its drooping leaves and ensure it never happens again.
+If you’d like to really understand how to keep all of your houseplants healthy, check out my book, Houseplants Made Easy.

 Why Is My Snake Plant Drooping?